amhelderman/roboprivate/robo_005_turtlesim_lawnmower/README.md

-# Run turtlesim in a lawnmower
+# Run turtlesim in a lawnmower pattern
 ```
 docker compose up
 ```